chaynHQ/manipulation-is-abuse-guide/what_does_manipulation_look_like.md

 # What does manipulation look like? {#what-does-manipulation-look-like}

 ```
-Manipulation in any situation, resulting in control of your behaviour, thoughts and actions, is a sign of an unhealthy and unbalanced / one-sided relationship

 ```

-There is a difference between healthy social influence and psychological manipulation.
+Manipulation in any situation, resulting in control of your behaviour, thoughts and actions, is a sign of an unhealthy and unbalanced / one-sided relationship.
+There is a difference between healthy social influence and psychological manipulation

 Healthy social influence is part of the give and take of constructive relationships.
 In psychological manipulation, one person is used for the benefit of another.
 The manipulator deliberately creates an imbalance of power, and exploits to serve their own agenda.